nspcc-dev/neofs-http-gw/README.md

 192.168.130.72 for 90% of requests and 192.168.130.73 for remaining 10%.

 ### Keys
-You can provide wallet via `--wallet` or `-w` flag also you can specify account address using `--address` (if no address provided default one will be used).
-If wallet is used you need to set `HTTP_GW_WALLET_PASSPHRASE` variable to decrypt wallet.
+You can provide a wallet via `--wallet` or `-w` flag.
+You can also specify the account address using `--address` (if no address provided default one will be used).
+If wallet is used, you need to set `HTTP_GW_WALLET_PASSPHRASE` variable to decrypt the wallet.
-If no wallet provided gateway autogenerates key pair it will use for NeoFS requests.
+If no wallet provided, the gateway autogenerates a key pair it will use for NeoFS requests.
 ```
 $ neofs-http-gw -p $NEOFS_NODE -w $WALLET_PATH --address $ACCOUNT_ADDRESS
 ```